Bassel-T/CSCE_432_632_Project/README.md

 To develop this application, open two instances of Visual Studio 2022: One for the frontend and one for the backend.
 Make sure the backend is running before running the frontend, or the mobile app could crash.

-## Branching

-To maintain organization, create a new branch for each feature or bug fix in a folder under your name.
-Create a PR going into the `main` branch when ready for review.
-When the merge has been completed, delete the source branch.

 ## Contributors

 - Mitri Bassel Toubbeh
-- ~Julia Arukakkal~
-- ~Satyajit Mondal~